Superphysics Superphysics

 Charlemagne ordained, that if any differences should arise between his children, they should be terminated by the judgment of the cross.

-Lewis the Debonnaire confined this judgment to ecclesiastic affairs; his son Lotharius abolished it in all cases= nay, he suppressed† even the trial by cold water.
+Lewis the Debonnaire confined this judgment to ecclesiastic affairs.
+His son Lotharius abolished it in all cases.

-I do not pretend to say, that at a time when so few usages were universally received, these trials were not revived in some churches; especially as they are mentioned in a charter of Philip Augustus= but I affirm, they were very seldom practised.
+I am not saying that when so few usages were universally received, these trials were not revived in some churches especially as they are mentioned in a charter of Philip Augustus.
+I am saying that they were very seldom practised.

 Beaumanoir lived at the time of St. Lewis and a little after.
 He enumerated the different kinds of trial and mentions only judicial combat.